A prepaid contracting business:

 - The identification card must have the person’s name and the business name, address and licence number, and must be signed by the signing authority appointed by the business.

-- The individual must produce their identification card when asked to by a police officer, a person to whom they make or attempt to make a direct sale, or an authorized Officer of Service Alberta, Consumer Services Division.
+- The individual must produce their identification card when asked to by a person to whom they make or attempt to make a direct sale, an inspector appointed under the Consumer Protection Act, the Director, or a peace officer.

 - If any of the applicant, partners, directors or officers primary residence is Out-of-Canada, a criminal record check is required from the jurisdiction of the individual’s primary residence which follows the requirements set out by Citizenship and Immigration Canada or a check provided by a local policing organization (i.e., state or municipal police service) provided the results include national records.
 For US applicants, a criminal history record information check performed by a vendor from this list is also acceptable.